 We will also reach out to your professional advisors during this time, to discuss your plan with them and obtain any needed information that they may have.

 The Signing Meeting & Asset Integration

 Our final meeting is your Signing Meeting.
-This meeting will last approximately one to one and half hours.
+This meeting will last approximately up to one hour.
 At this meeting, we will step through and review each document in your Estate Planning Portfolio, for both accuracy and to make sure you understand how each part of your estate plan works.
 We will then sign, notarize and witness all of the documents.

 Once that is done, we will review the process of integrating your assets with your estate plan.
 During this part of the process, you will make changes to the ownership of your accounts and/or change the beneficiaries on life insurance or retirement accounts, to integrate your assets with your estate plan.
 This step is crucial to making sure your estate plan works.

 We will guide you through this process, including transferring some of your assets, such as your house, at the same time, and for others, such as your bank accounts, we will provide you with specific instructions on what to do.
 If you work with a financial advisor, we will work directly with them to make changes to the accounts that they manage for you.

 After our Signing Meeting, we will scan all of your estate planning documents into our files.
 We will also create a thumb drive with digital copies of your documents.
 We will record any legal documents that need to be sent to the county.
 Once this is all done, we will call you to pick up your Estate Planning Portfolio, or, for our clients out of the area, we can FedEx it to you.